 Normally we’d wait to publish this work until it had been peer-reviewed for an academic journal.
 However, given the seriousness and time-sensitivity of the situation, we’re releasing the predicted structures as we have them now, under an open license so that anyone can make use of them.

 Interested researchers can read more technical details about these predictions in a document included with the data.
 The protein structure predictions we're releasing are for SARS-CoV-2 membrane protein, protein 3a, Nsp2, Nsp4, Nsp6, and Papain-like proteinase (C terminal domain).
 To emphasise, these are predicted structures which have not been experimentally verified.
 Work on the system continues for us, and we hope to share more about it in due course.

-As we’ve continued to improve our model and generate more accurate predictions, the most up-to-date structure predictions can be downloaded here (please use these).
+The most up-to-date structure predictions, version 3, can be downloaded here (please use these).

 You can find the original version of the predictions, posted on March 4, here.